-To apply: Send resume and position-specific cover letter, both in pdf format, to: revelizabethbukey (at) gmail.com by June 15, 2019.
-This position requires attention to detail: applications that do not follow these instructions will not be considered.
+To apply: Send resume and position-specific cover letter, both in pdf format, to: jobs (at) first church jp.org by June 22.
+This position requires attention to detail; applications that do not follow these instructions will not be considered.

 Full Job Description:

 Hours: 15 hours/week during the "church year" (September - June).
 7-8 hours/week (no less than 8 weeks per year) in summer months as determined by the Minister.
-Days/hours of the workweek determined in consultation with the Minister and will be recorded in the weekly timesheet.
+Days/hours of the workweek determined in consultation with the Minister and actual hours worked will be recorded in the weekly timesheet.

-Compensation: $18/hour.
-A maximum of thirty hours of Paid Personal Time Off (vacation, leave, etc.) per church fiscal year (July 1 through June 30 of the following year) in lieu of normally scheduled work hours can be taken as agreed in advance with the Minister.
-Sick leave will be in accordance with church policy.
-The number of leave hours in the initial church fiscal year will be adjusted to the pro-rata equivalent in the employee’s engagement letter upon initial hire based on date of hire and the pro-rata share of the church fiscal year remaining.
+Compensation: Hourly rate is $19.17, in accordance with UUA Compensation Guidelines.
+Paid Personal Time Off (vacation, leave, etc.) and sick leave will be in accordance with church’s policy.
+The number of leave hours in the initial annual period will be adjusted based on the date of hire and the pro-rata share of the annual period remaining.

 Reports to: Minister.
 The Annual Performance Review is done by the Minister with support from the Treasurer, Personnel Committee, and with input from others the Administrator works with on a regular basis.